Frequently Asked Questions – Michigan BDIC Program

 - When you were cited, you were driving a commercial motor vehicle or held a commercial driver’s license

-- The traffic citation you received is not eligible for the BDIC program
+- The traffic citation you received is not eligible for the Michigan BDIC Program

 If you were eligible, you would have received a notice in the mail at the address listed on your driving record.
-If you are eligible to participate in a BDIC program and are still within the 60-day eligibility period, you may still take a BDIC course.
+If you are eligible to participate in a BDIC program and are still within the 60-day eligibility period, you may still take the Michigan BDIC Program.
 However, if the 60 days have passed, the traffic ticket and the points that come with it will show up on your driving record.

 - I'm a Michigan resident, but I received a ticket in another state.
 Can I enroll in the BDIC program?